filecoin-project/orient/README.md

 (quicklisp-quickstart:install)
 ```

-At this moment, Quicklisp has already been installed.
-To load Quicklisp every time you start Lisp (which is recommended), type in command below.
+Now Quicklisp has been installed.
+To ensure Quicklisp is loaded every time you start Lisp, type in the command below.

 ```lisp
 (ql:add-to-init-file)